readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

     the software product might change its version and remove or add features.
     Old versions of the product still need to be able to refer to their original documentation while new versions should not be unnecessarily complicated by documenting old features.

-    That is why Read the Docs supports versioning out-of-the-box and also gives you a mature set of options for creating :doc:`user-defined redirects </user-defined-redirects>`.

     As your documentation grows and pages are moved around, versioning and redirects become critical.

+    :doc:`Versioning </versions>` is a core part of documentation projects on our platform.
+    And on top of versioning support,
+    Read the Docs offers a mature set of :doc:`user-defined redirects </user-defined-redirects>`.

 Example: Analytics
     Documentation websites benefit from knowing which pages are popular and how people discover them through online search.